RobTillaart/M5ROTATE8/README.md

 - optimize low level calls
   - merge into two functions => read/write array + length.
   - resetAll() could be "one call"
+  - does this affect performance?
-- improve performance
+- improve performance (how?)
-- investigate address changes
+- extend performance example with V2 functions

 #### Could